Decreasing Public High School Elective Programs

 As the demands and requirements for high school students are shifted towards core classes, such as English, math, and science, high schools across the country are losing money and funds for elective courses.
 As a result, programs in the arts, music, and other creative realms are dwindling.
-This not only stimulates a loss in opportunities for students, but it also stimulates a loss in jobs for teachers across the country.
+This not only stimulates a loss of opportunities for students, but it also stimulates a loss of jobs for teachers across the country.
 Specifically, according to the National Education Association, in New York City alone, over 233 elective teachers of athletics, music, and the arts were laid off due to issues of funding, testing, and a dwindling social respect for the arts and creative courses.

-Causes of a Loss in Electives
+Causes of a Loss of Electives

 School Funding